M66B/FairEmail/FAQ.md

 This requires a sent folder to be selected in the account settings and the sent folder to be set to synchronizing.

 Some providers do not keep track of sent messages or the used SMTP server might not be related to the provider.
-In these cases FairEmail will automatically add sent messages to the sent folder on synchronizing the sent folder, which will happen after a message have been sent.
+In these cases FairEmail, will automatically add sent messages to the sent folder on synchronizing the sent folder, which will happen after a message have been sent.
 Note that this will result in extra internet traffic.

 ~~If this doesn't happen, your provider might not keep track of sent messages or you might be using an SMTP server not related to the provider.~~